Demon: Second Temple Judaism

 The sources of demonic influence were thought to originate from the Watchers or Nephilim, who are first mentioned in Genesis 6 and are the focus of 1 Enoch Chapters 1–16, and also in Jubilees 10.
 The Nephilim were seen as the source of the sin and evil on Earth because they are referenced in Genesis 6:4 before the story of the Flood.
 In Genesis 6:5, God sees evil in the hearts of men.
 Ethiopic Enoch refers to Genesis 6:4–5, and provides further description of the story connecting the Nephilim to the corruption of humans.
 According to the Book of Enoch, sin originates when angels descend from heaven and fornicate with women, birthing giants.
 The Book of Enoch shows that these fallen angels can lead humans to sin through direct interaction or through providing forbidden knowledge.
 Most scholars understand the text to mean that demons originate from the evil spirits of the deceased giants, cursed by God to wander the Earth.
 Dale Martin disagrees with this interpretation, arguing that the ghosts of the Nephilim are distinct.
 The evil spirits would make the people sacrifice to the demons, but they were not demons themselves.
 The spirits are stated in Enoch to "corrupt, fall, be excited, and fall upon the earth, and cause sorrow".

 Christianity

 Christianity conceptualizes demons as occasionally visible, evil beings sowing destruction in the world and disguising themselves as pagan gods.
 According to Christian theology, demons are fallen angels.
 They are believed to have been created as good angels who then turned evil by joining Lucifer in his rebellion against God.
-This mythology is not shared by Judaism or found as such in the New Testament.
-The story of fallen angels is a result of interpretation of different Biblical passages in the second and third century.
+This is not shared by Judaism.
+The theology of fallen angels is a result of interpretation of different Biblical passages (See Revelation chapter 12, Jude 9) in the second and third century.
 Augustine of Hippo (5th century) established the position, that demons are spirits (angels) who turn away from God, for Western demonology and for the Catholic Church.